Threat Intelligence

 Map Actors to Your Sector and Geography

 This mapping produces a prioritized threat model: the two or three actor profiles most relevant to your situation.
 Security investments should be weighted toward detecting and disrupting those specific actors' techniques rather than responding to a generic threat landscape.
+A water utility and a natural gas pipeline face very different threat prioritizations, and their security programs should reflect that.

 Use ATT&CK for ICS as an Organizing Framework